w3c/wcag-act-rules/content/rules/cc0f0a/proposed.md

 #### Passed Example 5

-<a class="example-link" title="Passed Example 5" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/cc0f0a/b0b11b83ebfd0d8ce9d2261ad4efe2a738fa670b.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 5" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/cc0f0a/b0b11b83ebfd0d8ce9d2261ad4efe2a738fa670b.html">Open in a new tab</a>

 The `label` elements are [programmatic labels][programmatic label] of their respective `input` elements.
 The `label` elements, are not descriptive enough (because they are repeated over several fields).
 However, the headings provide a [visual context][] that differentiates the purpose of the otherwise identically named form fields.
 Within their [visual context][], the `label` elements are descriptive of their respective `input` elements.